Trap Tox

 Overview

-Trap tox involves injecting neurotoxins like Botox into the trapezius muscle for aesthetic and therapeutic purposes.
-It helps achieve a narrower shoulder appearance, elongates the neck, and reduces neck and shoulder discomfort.
+Trap tox uses Botox injections in the trapezius muscle for both cosmetic and therapeutic results.
+It narrows the shoulders, lengthens the neck, and eases neck and shoulder pain.

 Advantages